Michael-Purser/Optimal-Robot-Ninja/README.md

  - Examination of pointers and memory preallocation to make the C++ code run faster.
 -->

+## Matlab Implementation log
+#### In progress
+ * Examining deviations in solution in successive MPC iterations due to abrupt changes in local goal orientation
+ * Implementing sqp solver in new code/data structure and test on scenarios
+ * Testing new 'slalom' scenario with circular obstacles

+#### To do
+ * Add support for unknown obstacles and loosing sight of global plan
+ * Add lambda to initial guess and check performance compared to without
+ * Add checks on parameters and initialization
+ * Fix gaussian landscape slight offset visualisation bug
+ * Investigate good values of Ghat and sigma for robot
+ * Optional: add support for waypoints on global plan

-## Implementation log
+## C++ Implementation log

-**(NOTE: C++ implementation work is currently being done in a branch of the GIP 2018 repository containing the code template.
-The current repo is mostly for testing purposes, although at some point in the future the code will be added here too.
-A link to the GIP repo can be found [here](https://github.com/intermodalics-gip/omg_ros))**
+**(NOTE: While matlab implementation is still updated here regularly, C++ implementation work is currently being done in a branch of the GIP 2018 repository containing the code template.
+At some point in the future the C++ planner class will be added here too.
+This class can then be added to ROS move_base as a plugin.
+A link to the GIP 2018 repo can be found [here](https://github.com/intermodalics-gip/omg_ros))**

-#### Completed
+#### Completed C++ work
 ROS/gazebo/rviz workflow:
  * Run turtlebot simulation on ROS kinetic (see [turtlebot tutorials](http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation))
  * Visualise turtlebot info using rviz (see [turtlebot rviz tutorial](http://wiki.ros.org/turtlebot/Tutorials/indigo/3D%20Visualisation)).